 In drawing up new boundaries, the Commission aims to deliver electoral equality for voters in council elections so that each councillor represents roughly the same number of voters.
 The review also aims to ensure that the new council wards reflect, as far as possible, the interests and identities of communities across Sutton.

-Local people have until 30 September 2019 to submit their views in this consultation.
+Local people can submit their views in this consultation.
 Further information on the review and interactive maps of the existing wards can be found at